Carl Greith: Life

-Emil Franz Carl Greith came into the world on 21 February 1828 in Aarau, Switzerland, as the oldest son of the six children of the Swiss composer and music educator Franz Josef Greith (1799-1869).
+Emil Franz Carl Greith came into the world on 21 February 1828 in Aarau, Switzerland, as the oldest son among the six children of the Swiss composer and music educator Franz Josef Greith (1799-1869).
 Carl was described as a musically highly gifted child, who followed in his father's footsteps and often took his place in church as a musician.
 After completing a classical education with distinction at the Gymnasium level he was a capable Latinist, an ability that was invaluable to him later as a church composer.

-Because of his outstanding drive and gifts, his father Greith and his oldest sister Rosa (1826-1913), who at the time was active as a piano teacher in St. Gallen, made possible his music study in Munich.
+Because of his outstanding drive and musical gift, his father Greith and his oldest sister Rosa (1826-1913), who at the time was active as a piano teacher in St. Gallen, made possible his music study in Munich.
 In the autumn of 1845 he traveled to the cathedral city with his father, who had chosen for him the best teachers of their field in what was then the center of Catholic church music, Caspar Ett (1788–1847), who revived classic church music (for the study of harmony and counterpoint) and the respected organ master Johann Georg Herzog (1822–1909).
 From 1845 to 1947 Carl Greith received a basic musical training in the subjects of harmony, composition, violin, flute, piano, and organ.
 His first compositions emerged in the second year of his studies: a festal overture for the bishop's feast in St. Gallen, and as part of his duties for the canton school, a set of 32 songs for use in Catholic services (1846–47).
 After his training in Munich he completed his study of composition in Augsburg under the wing of Karl Ludwig Drobisch (1803–1854).

 In the autumn 1847 Greith returned to St. Gallen, where he became director of the Antlitzgesellschaft and singing teacher, who took on the theoretical and practical advancement of music and the duties related to that in the higher-level schools.
 In connection with the end-of-year musical celebration of the Kantonschule St. Gallen, his oratorio "Der heilige Gallus" ("Saint Gall") was premiered on 25 August 1848.
 Repeat performances followed in early 1849 in Winterthur and Zürich.
 Greith was praised by, among others, the Swiss composer Xaver Schnyder von Wartensee (1786–1868) who wrote: "The composition of this twenty-year-old is natural, clear, effortless, the instrumentation is excellent and perfectly clean.
 The composer has spirit and courage, head and heart; he will shine as a brilliant star in the firmament of composition."
 After several choral Masses and string quartets the melodramas Frauenherz and Die Waise aus Genf followed in Basel and St. Gallen.
 He also met Richard Wagner (1813–1883) at the time, at first attracted but later feeling alienated from him.